cybearl/genesis/README.md

 - `--help` can be used to display the help message.

-From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating a JSON file per strategy.
+From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating or reusing the `score` JSON file.

-These result files are called scores, they are used by the SP to weight the strategies.
+These result file is called 'score', they are used by the SP to weight the strategies.
-Their default path is `src/pipes/scores/`.
+Its default path is `src/pipes/score.json`.

 Can be found inside `src/systems/HSS.ts`.